gisaia/arlas_playground/docs/docs/tutorials/ais/ais_tutorial.md

  - The search bar
  - The widgets

-Let's save this dashboard by clicking on the 'Disk' icon at the left-bottom of the page.
+Let's save this dashboard by clicking on the 'Disk' icon at the bottom-left of the page.

 If we go back to [ARLAS Hub](http://localhost/hub/), we'll find the Boats dashboard created.